 Similarly, absinthe originated along the French-Swiss border whereas pastis emerged on the Mediterranean coast.
 In that regard, pastis is arguably closer to other anisette drinks of the region.

 However, most of these are clear spirits whereas pastis and absinthe are typically brown and green respectively.
 Of all the Mediterranean anisette, ouzo, raki, and arak are often dry whereas sambuca will usually contain as much sugar as pastis.

 Therefore, there are several possible pastis substitutes.
 Nevertheless, they each have their own characteristics and unique identities.

 Gluten, Carbs, & Calories In Pastis

-As it’s quite full of sugar, a 2 cl serving of pastis contains around 65 calories, which is more than most other anisette drinks with the exception of sambuca.
+As it’s quite full of sugar, a 2 cl serving of pastis contains around 65 calories, which is surprisingly low given its sugar content.
 Otherwise, pastis should contain just 1.3 grams of carbohydrates.

 Due to the various ingredients used to flavour the drink, it may also contain trace amounts of gluten.
 Although anise does have a few health benefits like anti-fungal, antibacterial and anti-inflammatory properties, you may not gain many from drinking pastis.

 Nevertheless, pastis may help against stomach ulcers, manage your blood sugar levels, and reduce symptoms of depression.

 Now that you have read our full pastis guide, discover more of our related resources!